chernolabs/forensIT/README.md

 By leveraging information theory metrics, it enables accurate assessment of kinship, particularly when limited genetic evidence is available.
 With a focus on optimizing statistical power, 'forensIT' empowers investigators to effectively prioritize family members, enhancing the reliability and efficiency of missing person investigations.

+To install forensIT please run the following code on your R command line:

 Please, enter the following commands on R:

 ``` r